Cloud-RF/tak-server/README.md

 ````

 The script will check for all dependencies required, and if not present, the script will attempt to install them for you.
 The dependencies needed are __*openJDK*__ (JAVA environment is required to be able to repack the jar correctly) and ImageMagick for conversion.

+## Administration and support

+You can find the PDF manual in the tak/docs folder and get help from *community volunteers* via the TAK Discord server.
+If you ask a bone FAQ already covered in the manual, or demand urgent assistance, expect to get some grief. **RTFM and be patient**.

 ### Clean up
 ```